 The 1st April 1992 was a Wednesday.
 Ms Palmer-Radford organised her children for school and set off from her home, Riverdale House in Eversley, Hampshire.
 By 9.15 am she was talking on the home phone with her mother.
 She said she had plans to go shopping for the day.

 When Ms Palmer-Radford took her two boys to school she passed a small office block just a little way from her home.
 Employees arrived at work at about the same time.
 They noticed a small yellow/beige car in their car park.
 This was probably an Austin Metro which was a popular little car of the time.
 A woman was sat in the vehicle reading a newspaper.
 She was wearing a headscarf and a witnesses said it looked like she was avoiding being seen clearly.
-That car was there until about mid morning but had changed parking places at some stage.
+That car was there until about mid morning though it had changed parking places at some stage.

 A witness was driving to work.
 Just after 9 am he had to slow in order for the car in front to turn into a driveway.
 It was, so he said, the driveway of Ms Palmer-Radford’s home.
 The witness said there were no other cars in the drive way.
 This would have been while the victim was doing the school run.

 Further to that if the visitor had been waiting for Ms Palmer-Radford to return it would mean they were possibly there when Ms Palmer-Radford was talking to her mother at 9.15 am.
 There was no tension detected during that phone call so was this someone who the victim knew well or was the witness mistaken?
-The vehicle was a brown hatchback ( possibly a Vauxhall Chevette) driven by a man in his 40s.
+The vehicle was a brown hatchback (possibly a Vauxhall Chevette) driven by a man in his 40s.

 Later in the morning witnesses said that a man was outside Riversdale House.
 He was smartly dressed and seemed to be carrying a clipboard.
 Later a rather distinctive and expensive pen was found in the driveway that had no connection with the Palmer-Radfords.
 None of the people described have been traced.

 The usual canvassing of the neighbourhood was conducted.
 The TV show Crimewatch featured the case.
 Ms Palmer-Radford had apparently no private issues that would have indicated a motive and offender.
-She was relatively recently divorced but her ex husband was eliminated as a suspect.
+She was relatively recently divorced, but her ex husband was eliminated as a suspect.
 I have seen it said the divorce was peaceful and without issue.
 In response to one blog though a person said they were a relative and the breakup was acrimonious.

 Another detail that interests me is that there were plans to sell Riversdale House.
 From what I could see it had not yet been listed for sale.
 To my mind when people sell houses they should watch themselves a bit more than usual.
 Even touting for an estate agent means your home is open to strangers in a way that is not ideal.